mikeday37/KspManeuverAutoThrottle/README.md

 1. Currently requires the NavBall to be enabled (not minimized) in order to detect the burn start time.
 I expect a way to work around this soon.

 2. When in very low orbits around small bodies, the aim for the burn is sometimes less accurate.
 This is due to the fact that the maneuver vector sometimes appears to wander during warp in very low orbits.

-Still, it usually ends up with a final burn within 0.1 m/s of the intended Delta V.
+## Accuracy

+The plugin aims to complete burns within 0.001 m/s of the planned Delta V, and often achieves that goal when Maneuver Hold is available.
+Even in lower orbits where the maneuver vector drifts during warp, it often achieves an error of less than 0.1 m/s.
+In rare cases (without Maneuver Hold), I've seen an error of about 0.3 m/s (and still often less) with manual piloting.